esase/tiny-http/README.md

     echo $response->getResponseForDisplaying();
 ```

-Under the hood the `Response` object uses `headers` (for the `http` mode ) which will be sending depending on your response type read more in the documentation.
+Under the hood the `Response` object uses `headers` (for the `http` mode ) which will be sending depending on your response type, please read more in the documentation.

 ## Installation